Newark tree ordinance is a set of regulations ensuring proper care and maintenance of trees within Newark’s city.

 Can the city of Newark order the removal of trees on private property?

 Yes.
-If a tree interferes with traffic flow, poses a threat to life, is diseased or insect-infested, the city orders the tree’s removal through a written notice to the property owner.
+If a tree interferes with traffic flow, poses a threat to life, or is diseased or insect-infested, the city orders the tree’s removal through a written notice to the property owner.
 The owner gets a specified period to remove the tree failure to which the city removes it and the costs to be covered by the owner.
 Included after that are any additional charges.

 Can the city of Newark deny the provision of a tree removal permit?